Moduli spaces of semitoric systems: Further questions

 \section{Further questions}

 Now that we have defined a metric, and in particular a topology, on $\semitoric$ there are several questions that would be natural to address.
 First of all, one may be interested extending the metric defined in this paper in the way that this paper has extended the metric from~\cite{PePRS2013}.
-To produce such an extension to a larger class of integrable systems one would first have to classify those systems with invariants in a way which extends the classification from~\cite{PeVNsemitoricinvt2009, PeVNconstruct2011}.
-Now that we have defined a topology on $\semitoric$ would be natural to consider Problem 2.45 from~\cite{PeVNfirst2012}, which asks what the closure of the set of semitoric integrable systems would be when considered as a subset of $C^\infty (M, \R^2)$.
+To produce such an extension to a larger class of integrable systems one would first have to classify those systems with invariants in a way which extends the Pelayo-V\~{u} Ng\d{o}c classification from~\cite{PeVNsemitoricinvt2009, PeVNconstruct2011}.
+Also, one can now ask what are the connected components of $\semitoric$.
+Furthermore, with a topology on $\semitoric$ we can consider Problem~2.45 from~\cite{PeVNfirst2012}, which asks what the closure of the set of semitoric integrable systems would be when considered as a subset of $C^\infty (M, \R^2)$.
 To address this problem an appropriate topology on $C^\infty (M, \R^2)$ would have to be defined.
 This situation is much more general than the systems which are the focus of this paper so it may be best to study metrics constructed in a more general case such as in~\cite{Pa2015}.

-It would of interest to try to better understand the elements of $\mcompl\setminus\m$ in relation to integrable systems.
-Perhaps some subset of this can be interpreted as corresponding to non-simple semitoric systems or to some other type of integrable system not included in the classification by Pelayo and V\~{u} Ng\d{o}c in~\cite{PeVNsemitoricinvt2009, PeVNconstruct2011}.
-Problem 2.44 from~\cite{PeVNfirst2012} asks if some integrable systems may be expressed as the limit of semitoric systems in an appropriate topology and the study of $\mcompl\setminus\m$ may make some progress on this question.
+This paper is partially motivated by the desire to understand limits of semitoric systems which are themselves not semitoric.
+One method to do this is to study the elements of $\mcompl\setminus\m$ in relation to integrable systems.
+Perhaps some subset of this can be interpreted as corresponding to non-simple semitoric systems or to some other type of integrable system not included in the classification by Pelayo-V\~{u} Ng\d{o}c~\cite{PeVNsemitoricinvt2009, PeVNconstruct2011}.
+Problem~2.44 from~\cite{PeVNfirst2012} asks if some integrable systems may be expressed as the limit of semitoric systems in an appropriate topology and the study of $\mcompl\setminus\m$ may make some progress on this question.